 Chapter 2.1 must always be followed by chapter 2.2.
 If you do not do so, the supervisor will see this mistake immediately and deduct points.
 But above all, it makes him or her doubt your seriousness and commitment because this beginner's mistake is evidence of negligence.

-3. Do not have more than 6 chapters on 60 pages
+3. Do write more than 6 chapters with 60 pages

 IMPORTANT: As soon as your supervisor gives you guidelines for the outline of your bachelor’s or master’s thesis, you must follow these instructions.
-Obviously the chair’s requirements have priority!
+Obviously the department’s requirements have priority!

 These tips will help you captivate your supervisor with your work.
 And you have much less to do with your thesis.

 Good luck writing your text!

 PS: Check out the Thesis-ABC and the Thesis Guide for writing a bachelor or master thesis in 31 days.